 801 Annadale Rd., Staten Island; annadaleterrace.com

 City Island is known for its extravagant seafood—and Archie’s fits the bill.
-For a seaside salmon wrap, a shrimp-avocado omelet or freshly squeezed orange juice, look no further.
+For a seaside salmon wrap, a shrimp-avocado omelet or a delicious custom cocktail or housemade spicy bloody mary, look no further.
 Dining options include their front patio or backyard, limited indoor dining, takeout or delivery.

 536 City Island Ave., The Bronx; archiestap.com

-The grill at the world-famous venue and hotel, The Standard, has become a popular brunch spot in recent years.
-For fresh, local ingredients—plus arguably the city’s best people-watching of the High Line—grab a seat on their open sidewalk and take it all in.
-Options include outdoor dining, limited indoor dining, and takeout.
+The grill at the world-famous venue and hotel, The Standard, High Line, has become a popular brunch spot in recent years.
+For fresh, local ingredients—plus arguably the city’s best people-watching of the High Line—grab a seat on their covered sidewalk cafe and take it all in.
+Guests can also eat indoors.

 The Standard, High Line, 848 Washington St.; thestandardgrill.com

 For a Spanish-inspired brunch in Alphabet City, Poco’s a go-to.
 If you can’t make their legendary boozy brunch on the weekend, they now offer bottomless dinner, as well as trivia, comedy and craft nights.
-Dining options include outside in their heated sidewalk patio tent, limited indoor dining, delivery and takeout.
+Dining options include outside in their heated sidewalk patio tent and full capacity indoor dining.

 33 Avenue B.; poconyc.com